 During my two weeks stay in Sri Lanka, my second destination from Colombo was Habarana.
-Enroute this curious town, I halted by the Kurunegala Ridi Viharaya, a 2nd-century Theravada Buddhist sanctuary.
+Enroute this curious town, I halted by the Kurunegala Ridee Viharaya, a 2nd-century Theravada Buddhist sanctuary.
 Situated about 3 hours from Colombo, this ancient temple was set up by King Dutugamunu, the veteran hero of Sri Lanka.
-Legends have it, that at the time King Dutugamunu did not have the assets to complete the Ruwanweliseya Stupa at Anuradhapura, he accidentally discovered a rich fracture of silver at the Ridigma village.
-He utilized this freshly discovered riches to continue designing his masterpiece.
-Wherein, to express his gratitude, he constructed a temple at the location of the silver ore.
+Legends have it that at the time King Dutugamunu did not have the assets to complete the Ruwanweliseya Stupa at Anuradhapura, he accidentally discovered a rich-fracture of silver at the Ridigma village.
+He then utilised this freshly discovered riches to continue designing Ruwanweliseya Stupa.
+Wherein, to express his gratitude to the divine being for the silver, he constructed a temple at the location of the silver ore.

-Before visiting the Silver Temple of Ridi Viharaya, we stopped by a small house nearby, that houses various ancient elements from the time the Monks resided here.
+Before visiting the Silver Temple of Ridee Viharaya, we stopped by a small house nearby, that houses various ancient elements from the time the Monks resided here.
 This visit included observing ancient lamps, vintage wooden carvings, as well as, paintings in natural colour.
 Thereafter, I walked towards the Silver Temple while soaking splendid scenic views on my right.
 There is a small white door that marks the prime entrance of the temple.
-The moment you step over this door, the gigantic Silver Temple of Ridi Viharaya will show itself.
-Rising against a clear backdrop of the natural landscape, this legendary edifice shone 200 feet high from the encompassing area.
+The moment you step over this door, the gigantic Silver Temple of Ridee Viharaya will show itself.
+Rising against the backdrop of a stunning landscape, this legendary temple stands 200 feet high.

-The King also imported a large gold plated Buddha statue from India to be kept at the site.
-Today this 2200 years old statue inside the Pahala Vihara is the main attraction of this temple.
-Protected by a glass casing, it is placed at the very spot where the silver ore was first found.
-The next-door Uda Vihara was built in the 18th century by the Kandyan King Kirti Sri Rajasinghe.
-It features vibrant murals and carvings in yellow, red and black colours.
-Some clever visual tricks were used by fresco artists.
+Today this 2,200 years old statue, installed inside the Pahala Vihara is the main attraction of this temple.
+Encased in glass, this golden statue stands, exactly, where the silver was located.
+Next to Pahala Vihara, is the 18th century Uda Vihara, that was built by the Kandyan King Kirti Sri Rajasinghe.
+This Vihara features vibrant murals and carvings in yellow, red and black colours.
+The fresco artists who designed this room also added clever visual tricks to its interiors.
 For instance, what appears to be an elephant above the exterior doorway to the right, reveals itself to be a formation of nine maidens.

-The flower pedestal is decorated with 200 Dutch tiles from the 18th-century.
+The flower pedestal, on the other hand, is decorated with 200 Dutch tiles from the 18th-century.
 These portray the life of Christ and are called the Bible tiles.
-The roof of the cave is painted with various patterns.
+As well the roof is painted in various patterns.

-While entering Uda Vihara, you will pass through a protected door frame which is decorated with ivory carvings.
-Something considered extremely rare for ancient buildings.
-At the top centre, you will notice a carving of 5 interwoven female figurines, the Pancha Naari Getaya in the shape of a pot.
-The Uda Vihara contains 3 chambers and a connecting corridor.
-The 1st chamber is dedicated to Kumara Bandara Deviyo, a deity who protects the mountain of Ridi Vihara.
-The 2ndchamber contains unique drawings.
-On the left side, is Tri Singha, a picture of 3 lions with one head.
+The 1st chamber is dedicated to Kumara Bandara Deviyo, a deity who protects the mountain of Ridee Vihara.
+The 2nd chamber boasts unique drawings.
+On the left, is Tri Singha, a picture of three lions with one head.
 The other side features Vrushaba Kunjaraya, a drawing with the entwined heads of the bull and the elephant.
 On the same pedestal, there are three more pictures of soldiers, believed to be a depiction of Rama and Ravana.